Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🔓 **Unlocker version: `v0.3`**
 - 🔄 Game updates proof! if it stops working, just run the checker!
 - 🚸 Newbies proof!
 Easy with an installer/checker and a remover.
-- 🍦 Now using CreamAPI, the old method no longer works.
+- 🍦 Now using CreamAPI, already set up for Space Engineers, the old method no longer works.
   🔗 Check [this discussion](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/37) for more info.

 ---